pemmilicious/docker-site/README.md

 # Plugins

-The development environment and live site rely on the wordpress custom theme **[advanced-custom-fields](https://www.advancedcustomfields.com/)**.
+The development environment and live site rely on the wordpress custom theme **[All in one Migration](https://en-au.wordpress.org/plugins/all-in-one-wp-migration/)**.
+Use all in one migration to deploy the development site to the staging site **before** publishing the staging site to the live server.

+Elementor was used as a page builder to fill in content **[Elementor](https://elementor.com).

+WP-Staging Plugin used to deploy a staging site before live site is run. **[WP-Staging](https://wordpress.org/plugins/wp-staging/).

 # Usage

 **Upon site changes please push docker-site and updated theme to Git hub**

-Using the built in WordPress export function, export the theme and pages.
-Using the advanced-custom-fields tool, export the custom fields.
-Both exported items need to be imported onto the live website.

 # Server Account Information